 We watched the countdown clock do its business and listened to the many opening acts.
 There were a few bands, performances by Mr. Badlands Booker himself (one of the competitors who recently found his way out of retirement), and some trampoliners.

 Finally the competitors were announced and one by one took the stage.
 They came out in everything from the plain contest tee to purple jackets to a 007 tux to Cubs gear (stay tuned to later in the post where I yell at him for that one…) to almost nothing at all…

-Takeru Kobayashi made his entrance decked in red and yellow dyed hair inspired by the famous condiments.
+Takeru Kobayashi made his entrance decked in red and yellow dyed hair inspired by the famous condiments, ketchup and mustard.
 I’ve been a CE fan for a while now and it’s been a goal to see Koby live so it was reassuring and thrilling to see him walk across the stage.

-Last to hit the stage was Joey Chestnut, the reigning champ who last year at this time pulled ahead of Kobayashi to steal the Mustard Yellow Belt.
+Last to hit the stage was Joey Chestnut, the reigning hot dog eating champion who last year at this time pulled ahead of Kobayashi to steal the Mustard Yellow Belt.
 Really, as much as I’m a Pat Bertoletti fan and want to bring the belt to Chicago, it was guaranteed that this would be a fight to the end between Joey and Kobayashi.